keram/refinerycms-js-old/src/seo/README.md

     <% end %>
     <% content_for :stylesheets, stylesheet_link_tag('seo') %>

-3. download these files and put to right place
+* Download these files and put to right place